Jeremy’s life is changing. It leaves him with a question: Are all of these changes good?

 It was like she would never think things through before doing them, like dating Leo and moving to Mexico with him, and marrying Armando.

-Even more important were the things she’d never give a thought to and never do, like not leaving Jeremy a note when she left with Leo, not worrying about how Jeremy would be able to cope without her, not worrying about how Jeremy would be able to pay bills, not contacting Jeremy for six months, claiming she called Jeremy many times but never leaving voicemail messages, not telling Jeremy she was married until three months later, and not remembering to send Jeremy a card for his sixteenth birthday.
+Even more important were the things she’d never given a thought to and never did, like not leaving Jeremy a note when she left with Leo, not worrying about how Jeremy would be able to cope without her, not worrying about how Jeremy would be able to pay bills, not contacting Jeremy for six months, claiming she called Jeremy many times but never leaving him voicemail messages, not telling Jeremy she was married until three months later, and not remembering to send Jeremy a card for his sixteenth birthday.

 In his mother’s world none of these things, absolutely none of them, mattered.

 Jeremy hoped his brain wouldn’t get frazzled the way hers was.
-He also knew he was a much different person than she was, and that he’d never really understand her.
+He also knew he was a much different person than she was, and that he’d never understand her.